melbournebioinformatics/MelBioInf_docs/docs/tutorials/qiime2/qiime2.md

 !!! question "Question: Based on your assessment of the quality plots from the <fn>trimmed_sequences.qzv</fn> file generated in the previous step, what values would you select for `p-trunc-len-f` and `p-trunc-len-r` in the command below? *Hint: At what base pair does the median quality drop below 30?*"

     ??? answer
         For version qiime2-2021.4: `p-trunc-len-f 211` and `p-trunc-len-r 172`.
 Other QIIME2 versions may slightly differ.
-Upload your `trimmed_sequences.qzv` file to QIIME2 view, change to the "Interactive Quality Plot" tab and zoom in on the plots to find the relevant base pairs.
+Upload your `trimmed_sequences.qzv` file to QIIME2 view, change to the "Interactive Quality Plot" tab and zoom in on the plots to find the relevant base pairs for the QIIME2 version you are using.

 *The specified output directory must not pre-exist.*